 Marking the centenary of American composer John Cage’s birth is a whole evening of his revolutionary music which is conducted and curated by Ilan Volkov.
 Not on my list of favourites, but it will doubtless be a popular event.
 Interesting late night proms; 1612 Italian Vespers performed by I Fagiolini and Robert Hollingworth and conductor/composer Eric Whitacre with the BBC Singers and his own ensemble.

-Pianists are rather under represented this year but Joanna MacGregor performs Hugh Wood’s Piano Concerto and Imogen Cooper plays Ravel’s exquisite Piano Concerto in G major – both worth hearing.
+Pianists are rather under represented this year but Joanna MacGregor performs Hugh Wood’s Piano Concerto and Imogen Cooper plays Ravel’s exquisite Piano Concerto in G major, and both are worth hearing.
 If you are unable to attend the proms in person you can always hear all the performances live on BBC Radio 3 and many will also be on BBC 2 and BBC 4.